ckan/ckan/doc/python-coding-standards.rst

 .. _Autodoc: http://sphinx.pocoo.org/ext/autodoc.html

-Some Helpful Tools for Python Code Quality
+Some helpful tools for Python code quality
 ------------------------------------------

 There are various tools that can help you to check your Python code for PEP8